 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify deficiencies in internal control that we consider to be material weaknesses or significant deficiencies.
-However, other material weaknesses may exist that have not been identified.
+Given these limitations, during our audit we did identify deficiencies in internal control that we consider to be material weaknesses identified as 2022-001, 2022-002, 2022-003, and 2022-004.
+By definition material weaknesses also include significant deficiencies listed.
+Other material weaknesses or deficiencies may exist that have not been identified.